jayroh/joeloliveira.com/_posts/2022-05-30-jekyll-plugin-conventions.md

    # ...
    ```

-   Note: There is a bit of unorthodoxy going on here that is worth pointing
+   Note: There is a bit of unorthodoxy going on here that's worth pointing
    out.
 Normally the file `lib/jekyll-awesome-possum.rb` would not be necessary
    as ruby conventions would expect to auto-load code in
    `lib/jekyll/awesome/possum.rb`.
 Jekyll, however, does look to directly load
-   that file and will complain if you do not have it:
+   that file and will complain if you don't have it:

    ```
    jekyll-4.2.1/lib/jekyll/external.rb:60:in `require': cannot load such file -- jekyll-imgproxy-tag (LoadError)